dfinity/portal/docs/developer-docs/deploy/computation-and-storage-costs.md

 Canister smart contract computations running on the Internet Computer blockchain are fueled by “cycles”, which play a similar role to “gas” on Ethereum.
 There are several major differences however.
 One of the most fundamental differences is that Ethereum leverages “user pays” and the Internet Computer and “smart contract pays” (sometimes called “reverse gas”) model.
 Whereas the Ethereum blockchain requires end users to send payments for the gas smart contracts consume with every transaction, on the Internet Computer, Canister smart contracts are pre-charged with cycles, such that contracts effectively pay for their own computation - freeing users from the responsibility.

 In late November 2022, high-replication application subnets have been made available on the Internet Computer.
-The first such subnets launch with a replication factor of 34, different sizes may be available in the future.
-The pricing is determined by linearly scaling the prices for 13-node subnets to the new subnet size.
+The first such subnets launch with a replication factor in the order of 34, different sizes may be available in the future.
+Cycles prices for the new high-replication subnets are scaled linearly based on the number of nodes from the base prices for 13-node subnets.
 The below tables provide pricing in cycles and USD for the new 34-node subnets.
 The linear scaling for a transaction is computed using the following formula, where *n* is the size of the subnet to compute the price for, *13_node_price* is the price for the transaction on the reference-size subnet with 13 nodes, and *DIV* is integer division:

 *Price on n-node subnet = (13_node_price * n) DIV 13*

-See below for details on the cost of compute and storage transactions on the Internet Computer as of November 29, 2022.
+See below for details on the cost of compute and storage transactions as well as system calls for new features on the Internet Computer as of November 29, 2022.
 A thorough example how the cost of running a canister is computed can be found [here](https://medium.com/@DBOXFoundation/findings-from-calculating-the-cycle-consumption-of-messity-a-universal-example-b2af8dcd3151).

 | Transaction                          | Description                                                                                                    | 13-node Application Subnets | 34-node Application Subnets |